On exact overlaps of integrable matrix product states: inhomogeneities, twists and dressing formulas: Definitions for the SO(6) spin chains

 The first two act on a product space of the four-dimensional space of the defining representation and the six-dimensional space carried by the $\mathcal{E}_{i,j}$.
 For the last two, one of the product spaces involved is the space carried by the representation $E_{i,j}^{\lambda}$ which is of dimension

 The first factor in the product space is referred to as the auxiliary space and the second one as the quantum space.
-The transfer matrices above satisfy the following algebra
+The Lax matrices above satisfy the following algebra

 where we introduced the R-matrices

 These $R$-matrices have the $\mathfrak{gl}_{4}$ symmetry

 where $G\in GL(4)$ and the superscript $t$ is a special transposition in the auxiliary space, for which $\left[ G^{t}\right]_{i,j}=G_{5-j,5-i}$.